sean-m/wifi-sitter/README.md

 tested on Windows embedded).

 Roadmap:

-* Install as Windows service
+-  [x] Install as Windows service
-* Log to Windows Event Log
+-  [x] Log to Windows Event Log
-* Systray Icon w/status indicator
+-  [ ] Systray Icon w/status indicator
-* Configurable NIC whitelist/blacklist
+-  [x] Configurable NIC whitelist/blacklist
+-  [ ] Prepackaged builds

+## Notes

+Wifi-Sitter can be installed from the command line.
+First place the exe where you'd like it to stay (if you move it, the service will break), then run like so from an admin shell:

+`WifiSitter.exe /install`

+The service is configured to start automatically but will not be started after if you're automating a deployment, you'll need to run `net start wifisitter` or use your service starting command of choice.

+Similarly, uninstall like so:

+`WifiSitter.exe /uninstall`

+It can be run as a console application for debugging purposes by running:

+`WifiSitter.exe /console`

+*Many thanks to Matt Davis for  [this](http://stackoverflow.com/a/4865893/977627) answer and Samuael Neff for [this](http://stackoverflow.com/a/12282179/977627).
+They helped a lot with converting to a service.*